DeeboyEdx/speech2input/README.md

 ## Prerequisites

 All requirements are *FREE*[^1].
-The only exceptions is if you've already used your free allotments, would be the Pushbullet and/or IFTTT accounts.
+The only exceptions are if you've already used your free allotments, would be the Pushbullet and/or IFTTT accounts.

 - Windows PC
   - [Push2Run](https://www.push2run.com/) application